RobertRM/docker-kibana-arm64/README.md

 docker-compose up
 ```
 Wait a bit for it to start up then go to http://localhost:5601 and Kibana should load.
 You can replace
-`localhsot` with the IP of your server to access it remotely.
+`localhost` with the IP of your server to access it remotely.

 ## Build Image For Use
 Use the bash script: